 - other incidental issues.

-The Family Law Act 1975 (Cth) allows married couples and de-facto couples to enter into financial agreements.
+The Family Law Act 1975 (Cth) allows married couples and de facto couples to enter into binding financial agreements in Australia.

-Navigating through the complex legalities of binding financial agreements can be daunting for anyone, which is why you should speak to an experienced solicitor before making any decisions.
+Navigating through the complex legalities of binding financial agreements can be daunting for any married or de facto couple, which is why you should speak to an experienced solicitor before making any decisions.

-We’ve developed a series of short videos about binding financial agreements, including the advantages and disadvantages, the process and the potential risks and loopholes.
+We’ve developed a series of short videos about binding financial agreements, including the advantages and disadvantages, the process, the cost and the potential risks and loopholes.

 The law regarding children’s arrangements is complex and anyone considering arrangements for their child should obtain expert family law legal advice.